 The exterior of the Lakes Region casino is in keeping with the surroundings: an attractive mix of wood and stone.
 The entrance has an attractive covered carport.
 It is a nice feature if you want to drop someone off when it is raining or for smokers on break seeking shade.
 When you enter the Lakes Region Casino you step right into the poker room which contains 10 poker tables, a roulette wheel, and blackjack table.
 The room is large, with plenty of space between tables and nice high ceilings.
 The poker room as a whole is clean and uncluttered and the rustic feel is preserved inside.

 There is a bingo room in back of the casino that operates 4 days per week.
-The building also holds Bluesology, the pub that serves the poker room and is a self-standing restaurant.
+The building also holds Bluesology, a pub that serves the poker room and is a self-standing restaurant.
 Bluesology has a blues music decor, and a nice open atmosphere.
 The pub has about 10 beers on tap.
 It’s menu consists mostly of burgers, salads and traditional appetizers (e.g., potato skins, nachos, mozzarella sticks, chicken tenders).
 We did not sample the food.
-Observing the players who did have food, it appeared to be pretty solid pub fare.
+Observing the food ordered by others, it appeared to be pretty solid pub fare.

 At the time of this writing. the poker room is closed on Mondays and Tuesdays.

 The large room and high ceilings give the feel of fresh air flow.
 Air conditioning, as with most poker rooms, was working a little too well the day we visited.
 The lighting was very good, not too bright to be glaring, but enough to see your cards well.
 There were two medium sized TVs on one wall and a row of small TVs on another.
 No large screen TVs as some other rooms have.